drenhaziri/drenhaziri/README.md

 🤔 Is this short about me enough???

-⚡ Fun fact: Bugs don't die!
+⚡ Fun fact: Bugs don't die, they respawn!